Linear Optics#

 Effective Area#

-The effective or equivalent area provides a reasonable measure of a mode’s spatial extent.
-It is a derived quantity and is defined as the ratio of the squared integral of the transverse intensity to the integral of the squared transverse intensity:
+The effective area is typically used to measure a mode’s spatial extent.
+It is defined as the equivalent area of the transverse intensity profile: